Los Angeles Harbor College Culinary Arts Program

 At 6 p.m.
 Thursday nights, third semester students present their “PM BISTRO” dinner series.
 They feature a five-course menu gastronomique, each week spotlighting a different cuisine.
 This semester they showcased Jewish, Thai, Mexican, Italian and Indian foods.
 The prior week the theme was “Exhilarating China.”
 The last dinner in this series was on May 29, highlighting “Old World Cuisine of Germany.”

 In 2010, the Culinary Arts Program acquired its first full-time instructor, Chef Giovanni Delrosario.
 He has worked tirelessly to grow the program.
 Chef Giovanni is dedicated to helping the students succeed.
 His advice on how to improve their products is invaluable.
-He delivers his positive critiques with encouragement, putting in many unpaid hours with the students, many of whom are from less fortunate backgrounds.
+He delivers his positive critiques with encouragement, putting in many unpaid hours with the students.
 He challenges them to be their absolute best.

 On a small plot of land right outside the Culinary Arts building, Chef Giovanni is teaching the students how to grow their own produce: a profusion of herbs, fruit, and vegetables ranging from commonplace (zucchini, lettuce, thyme) to exotic (lemongrass, cherimoya, epazote).
 The chef and his staff show the students the best ways to showcase their organic produce in soups, stews and salads.
 One of the courses offers an in-depth study of the history and purpose of herbs and spices in the context of world flavor profiles.
 They learn to develop a sense of taste of herbs, spices, and condiments.
 They also determine when and how much to use in cooking.